2024-2025

 MAT-211 Calculus I

-Introduces functions, limits, continuity, differential calculus of polynomial, rational, exponential and logarithmic functions, as well as basic integration techniques.
-Applications are considered throughout the course with an emphasis on the life sciences.
+Introduces functions, limits, continuity, differential calculus of polynomial, rational, trigonometric, inverse trigonometric, exponential and logarithmic functions, as well as basic integration techniques.
+Applications are considered throughout the course with an emphasis on the natural sciences.
 Weekly laboratory is an integral part of the course.
-Graphing calculators used to explore topics covered.
-Fulfills the General Education Requirement in Mathematics Prerequisite: Placement in MAT 211 or successful completion of MAT-107.
-[4 credits]
+Graphing calculators are used to explore topics covered.
+Fulfills the general education requirement in Quantitative

 MAT-211L Lab: Calculus I